-(Editor’s note: I had the privilege of publishing the following post as a guest contribution on Daniel Craig’s blog)
+(Editor’s note: This post initially appeared as a guest post on Daniel Craig’s Reknown blog)

 Do you want to make a commitment to content marketing as part of your online strategy but are unsure where to begin?
 Or perhaps you struggle to maintain consistency with your posting schedule?

 As a former hotel owner I truly comprehend the overwhelming feeling caused by the seemingly endless social media options available today.
 Trying to make sense of it all can feel as though you are standing on the edge of a cliff and staring down into a never-ending abyss.

 “Content marketing” has unquestionably been the preeminent buzzword in marketing for a few years now, and for good reason.
 When done right, it can help you to build credibility and trust among your clients and even brand you as an “expert” for your particular destination or hospitality business niche.